OUR BENEFICE

 Holy Communion

-There will be a service of Holy Communion at St Peter's Church, Wrockwardine every Wednesday at 10.30am.
+There is a service of Holy Communion at St Peter's Church, Wrockwardine

 OUR CHURCHES

-Buildwas - Holy Trinity Church
+• Buildwas - Holy Trinity Church

 Holy Trinity Church at Buildwas dates from 1720 and replaced a medieval church.
 The book "The Buildings of England: Shropshire (Newman and Pevsner, 2006) describes it as “a diminutive building”.
 The chancel of the church was “gothicised” in 1864.
 The pulpit of the church is Jacobean.
 Its west gallery dates from 1720 and is supported by strong square pillars which also support the bellcote.
 The east chancel window dates from around 1864 and depicts scenes from the life of Christ.
 The church hosts a number of nineteenth century memorial tablets.